Kunaljolly/IBM-SkillsBuild-Intership-Data-analytics-project/README.md

 # IBM-SkillsBuild-Intership-Data-analytics-project
-We have done a project on Data Analytics which is given by IBM
+We have done a project on Data Analytics which is given by IBM.